 Other organizations are also using the MDI framework to carry out assessments at their own initiative, such as in Benin (project carried out by Media Foundation for West Africa and DANIDA) and in Qatar (project launched by the Doha Centre for Media Freedom).

-UNESCO has published a practical guidebook to assist researchers in applying the Media Development Indicators, based on the lessons learnt from the first series of assessments.
+UNESCO has published a practical guidebook, available in English, French and Arabic, to assist researchers in applying the Media Development Indicators, based on the lessons learnt from the first series of assessments.

 The Media Development Indicators are also being used in the definition of a UN common approach to media development and good governance.